From Muller to Parity and Rabin Automata: Optimal Transformations Preserving (History) Determinism: The Zielonka tree: An optimal approach to Muller languages

-We fix the following "strategy" $\strat$ for "Eve" in the "letter game": \begin{itemize} \item whenever the play lands to $B_j$, where $B_j = \attr{\G_j'}{x}$ for some even colour $x$, she forces to produce colour $x$, \item whenever the play arrives to some $A_j$, she forces to go to $S_j$, \item in regions $S_j$ she uses the "strategy" $(\M_j, \ss_j)$.
+We fix the following "strategy" $\strat$ for "Eve" in the "letter game": \begin{itemize} \item whenever the play lands to $B_j$, where $B_j = \attr{\G_j'}{x}$ for some even colour $x$, she forces producing colour $x$, \item whenever the play arrives to some $A_j$, she forces going to $S_j$, \item in regions $S_j$ she uses the "strategy" $(\M_j, \ss_j)$.
 More precisely, let $m_v$ be the state of $\M_j$ such that $(\M_{j,v}, \ss_j)$ "implements" a "winning strategy" for $\subgame{V_j}$ from $(v,m_v)$.
 Each time that the play arrives to a vertex $v$ in $V_j$ from a different region, "Eve" uses $(\M_{j,v}, \ss_j)$. \end{itemize}